Schizophrenia

 How is schizophrenia treated?

-This can reduce symptoms and help the person to better manage their illness.
+- Psychotherapy: This can reduce symptoms and help the person to better manage the illness.
 Common forms include cognitive behavioral therapy and family therapy.
 Psychotherapy can be helpful in all phases of the disease, even during an acute psychosis.

-This type of therapy can help people to reconnect with their professional and social lives and to live as independently as possible.
+- Sociotherapy: This can help people reconnect with their professional and social lives and to live as independently as possible.
 Sociotherapy can sometimes also alleviate the symptoms.

 People with schizophrenia may receive inpatient or outpatient care.
 Treatment is often provided in a psychiatric hospital during an acute phase.
-People affected by schizophrenia often do not realize that they are experiencing acute psychosis and may refuse treatment.
-Compulsory admission to a psychiatric hospital may be the only option in these cases.
+People affected by schizophrenia often do not realize that they are experiencing an acute psychosis and may refuse treatment.

 The first point of contact is usually the family doctor, even in cases of potential schizophrenia or acute psychosis.

 - Leucht S, Vauth R, Olbrich HM, Jäger M. Schizophrenien und andere psychotische Störungen.
 In: Psychische Erkrankungen – Klinik und Therapie.
-München: Urban und Fischer; 2015.
+Urban und Fischer: München 2015.

 As at: